Prince Andrew could soon be deposed in NYC sex abuse case

 - Oops!Something went wrong.Please try again later.

-Prince Andrew could be on the hot seat within two months, to answer questions in a lawsuit brought by a woman who says the British royal had sex with her three times starting when she was 16, the accuser’s lawyer said Wednesday.
+NEW YORK — Prince Andrew could be answering questions within two months in a lawsuit brought by a woman who says the British royal had sex with her three times starting when she was 16, the accuser’s lawyer said Wednesday.

 A lawyer for Prince Andrew, Andrew Brettler, said he intends to depose the same number of people.